qk0106/React-prototype/README.md

  - Hot Reload (webpack-hot-middleware & react-hot-loader)

 ## Features:
- - Modularise Everything:
+ - Modularise Everything
-   - Keep everything related as a module staying in one folder. (component, reducer, action, middleware, style and so on)
+   - Keep everything related as a module staying in one folder.
+   - (component, reducer, action, middleware, style and so on).
+   - No need to open multiple folders to change one module.
- - Flatten Folder Structure.
+ - Flatten Folder Structure
-   - Assume every component will be reused in the future.
+   - Assume every module will be reused in the future.
    - Build flat strucure instead of nested.
    - No common or gloabal concept.
+   - More friendly to import.
- - Decentralised Management Style.
+ - Decentralised Management Style
    - Management load of route, reducer, middlewares, instance are distributed
    - to the registrition of the compoenent/module itself.
+   - Each module maintain itself for adding and removing, no need to change a centralised place.
- - Separation of Containers and Presneters:
+ - Pure Separation of Containers and Presneters
    - Purify containers (only state and dispatch mapping) and presenters (only html and style),
    - so that containers can be fully reused with React Native.
+   - Satisfy the OCD (obsessive-compulsive disorder).
+XD
  - Instantiate Module
-   - Assume every component will be reused in the future.
+   - Assume every module will be reused in the future.
    - Instantiate component and reducer so that it can be used multple times without state conflict.
+   - At first it solves the desire to use the same module mutlitple times, but do not want to maintain state with array.
+   - Instantiation should always happen, because the initial motivation of modularization - reusability.

 ## Future Improvements:
  - Dependecy Injection